luongt13/meal-time-insulin/README.md

 * Allow users to filter food items
 * Allow users to add blood gluocose readings
 * Allow users to save and update insulin to carbohydrate ratio
-* Allow users to choose to round their units to the nearest whole or half.
+* Allow users to choose to round their units to the nearest whole or half
 * Use localstorage to store created meals and frequently added food items

 ## Priority Matrix